wavesoft/nanomsg-transport-ofi/README.md

 ## Known Problems

+ 1. The current version handles only IPV4 address families.
- 1. `usnic` provider does not seem to support the `FI_SHUTDOWN` event and therefore a `bound` socket will run out of file descriptors if many connections are attempted to be established.
+ 2. `usnic` provider does not seem to support the `FI_SHUTDOWN` event and therefore a `bound` socket will run out of file descriptors if many connections are attempted to be established.
- 2. The current implementation breaks the zero-copy principle [here](src/transports/ofi/sofi.c#L245) and [here](src/transports/ofi/sofi.c#L342), and therefore has some performance penalties.
+ 3. The current implementation breaks the zero-copy principle [here](src/transports/ofi/sofi.c#L245) and [here](src/transports/ofi/sofi.c#L342), and therefore has some performance penalties.

 ## How to compile